 Germination occurs all year around, from up to 5 cm (1.97 inch) soil depth.
 The seedlings begin to develop rhizomes when they have 4 to 6 true leaves.
 The rhizome tips are sharp-pointed and can penetrate hard soils, roots, and tubers.
 New plants can grow from rhizome fragments, e.g. after discing an infested field.

 Viability Of Seeds

 The seed can remain viable up to 4 years under field conditions.

-A. repens reproduces vegetatively from rhizomes and by seed, new rhizomes grow primarily in summer (up to 3 m (9.84 ft) per year).
+A. repens reproduces mainly vegetatively from rhizomes but also sexually by seed.
+New rhizomes grow primarily in summer (up to 3 m (9.84 ft) per year).
+Tillage operations that cut existing rhizomes into smaller pieces may increase the quckgrass infestation since from every segment a new plant may emerge.
 Low temperatures and long day conditions in summer induce rhizome growth, new tillers develop in spring and fall.
-The plants commonly produce 40 - 60 seeds per stem,also immature seed (dough stage) can germinate.
+The plants commonly produce 40 - 60 seeds per stem, also immature seed (dough stage) can germinate.
 Low light intensities induce shoot growth.